blake-ducharme/base_project_blog/README.md

 Do **not** manually start `PeterDB` / `bd_shop` / etc. for a new site — let setup create/start the project-named service so migrations never land on another project’s server.

 Also stop any **non-DBngin** MySQL that might bind `3306` (e.g. Herd MySQL).

+You can still Start/Stop services in the DBngin app if needed; only **one** MySQL on port `3306` should run at a time.

 ## Existing clone / manual setup